-2.6 The LDS (this document) is a 3-year project plan setting out when the existing DPDs forming the Local Plan are to be revised and consulted upon.
+2.5 The LDS (this document) is a 3-year project plan setting out when the existing DPDs forming the Local Plan are to be revised (or replaced in their entirety) and consulted upon.
 It allows the community and stakeholders to find out about the Council's future intentions for the planning of the borough and to participate in the planning making process.